David Carrasco: Professional life

 Carrasco’s encounter with the Mexica and Spanish literature of the ‘encuentro’ turned his attention to the problem of colonialism and religious syncretism.
 Following the work of William B. Taylor, he wrote a critique entitled “Jaguar Christians in the Contact Zone”.
 In this and subsequent essays, he argued that indigenous peoples negotiated and manipulated Christian symbols and rites in terms of their local and ancestral traditions.
 He also examined the problem in the emerging Chicano Studies fields of scholarship which claimed to be rooted, in part, in the oro del barrio – the oral traditions and daily lives of Mexican American communities in the US.
 The more social science literature he read, the more he saw how religiosity was erased in the leading books and journals.
 Where were the shrines, home altars, miracles, symbols of saints, Jesus, curanderos and espiritistas and La Virgen de Guadalupe, among other expressions of Chicano religiosity?
 Did they not exist in the ‘oro del barrio’ or in the ‘pueblo/pueblo’ models claiming to illuminate the social history of Mexican Americans?
 Carrasco produced three essays designed to illuminate Chicano and Latino religiosity: “Bless Me, Ultima as a Religious Text” which is included in the Chicano Studies Reader, “Cuando Dios y Usted Quiere: Between Religious Experience and Social Thought”, and “Borderlands and the biblical hurricane: Images and Rhythms of Latino Life”.
 In 2019 his essay, “What is Aztlan?
 Homeland, Quest, Female Place,” appeared as the lead article in the Routledge Handbook of Chicana/o Studies Edited by Francisco A. Lomeli, and Denise A. Segura.

 While at Harvard, Carrasco became associated with the David Rockefeller Center for Latin American Studies and was introduced to the Mapa de Cuauhtinchan #2 through the generosity of the Mexican philanthropist Angeles Espinosa Yglesias.
 Carrasco organized a 15-person scholarly team in a 5-year analysis of this early 16th-century codex/mapa resulting in the award-winning book, co-edited with Scott Sessions, Cave, City and Eagle’s Nest: An Interpretive Journey Through the Mapa de Cuauhtinchan #2 which was translated into Spanish in 2010.
 Carrasco credits Sessions with effectively editing several of his publications.

 For his contributions to the history of religions Carrasco was invited to participate in three summer Eranos conferences in Ascona, Switzerland.
 The organizer during this epoch of Eranos Tagungen was the social philosopher Tilo Schabert who invited Carrasco to speak at conferences on the themes of ‘Guilt – Schuld – La Colpa – La Culpabilité”, 1996, ‘The Language of Masks – Die Sprache der Masken – Il Linguaggio delle Maschere – Le Language des Masques, 1998 and ‘Religions – the religious experience / Religionen – die religiöse Erfahrung / Religions – l'expérience religieuse / Religioni – l'esperienza religiosa” 2004.
 Carrasco was also present at the research seminar on Eranos held in the fall of 2000 on the Monte Verità.
-While he didn't deliver a paper, Carrasco took part in the deliberations, and was present throughout the seminar.
+While he did not deliver a paper, Carrasco took part in the deliberations, and was present throughout the seminar.
 The Proceedings of the seminar were published, to which Carrasco contributed a recollection.